MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

-## In this Project I was asked to confirm whether on-site workers are getting paid more than remote ones
+## In this Project I was asked to confirm whether on-site workers in the US are getting paid more than remote workers
 ## TOOLS : Google Sheets , Tableau
 ### The dataset comes from Stack Overflow and is labeled as "stack-overflow-developer-survey-2023"
 ### This dataset represents developers from across the globe , their working experience , working style , learning progress  ,salary e.t.c